 780 East Cordova St., Vancouver, Canada

-The Laser Cutter Cafe @ MakerLabs is a place for making and laser cutting.
+The Laser Cutter Cafe at MakerLabs is a place for making and laser cutting.
 Our goal is to make laser cutters and other awesome tools more accessible to everybody.

 Send us an email at email@example.com and tell us more about your project.
 If you have a design, attach it as a PDF, SVG, or AI file, and we'll take it from there.

-Come in and learn how to use the laser cutter: by completing one of our Intro to Laser Cutting orientations, you'll be able to reserve time do run your own projects.
+Come in and learn how to use the laser cutter: after taking a Laser Cutting 101 orientation, you'll be able to reserve the tool to run your own projects.